 Dominating the forest, Kahikatea trees draw their nutrients from the soil through a root system that extends snake-like over the surface of the swamp.

-- Please do not take wheeled vehicles, including mountain bikes, beyond the car park.
+- Do not take wheeled vehicles, including mountain bikes, beyond the car park.

-- Please remove your litter when you leave.
+- Remove your litter when you leave.
 Recycle aluminium, glass, paper and plastic.